EMVrace/EMVrace.github.io/README.md

-**EMV**, named after its founders Europay, Mastercard, and Visa, is the international protocol standard for in-store smartcard payment.
+**EMV** (named after its founders Europay, Mastercard, and Visa) is the international protocol standard for in-store smartcard payment.
 In December 2020, EMVCo [reported](https://www.emvco.com/wp-content/uploads/documents/EMVCo-Annual-Report-2020.pdf) 9.89 billion EMV cards in circulation worldwide.
 Despite the standard's advertised security, various issues have been previously uncovered, deriving from logical flaws that are hard to spot in EMV's lengthy and complex specification, running over 2,000 pages.

 We have specified a comprehensive model of the EMV protocol, using the [Tamarin](https://tamarin-prover.github.io/) model checker.
 Using our model, we identified several authentication flaws that lead to two critical attacks: one affecting Visa cards and another affecting Mastercard cards.